maetyu-d/fabric/README.md

 ## Real-Time Safety Rules

-Fabric should be strict here:
+Fabric is strict in terms of:

 - no dynamic allocation in `processBlock`
 - no file IO in `processBlock`